fsenzol/CodeCatDiaries/README.md

 ## Technologies Powering CodeCatDiaries

-CodeCatDiaries isn't just a blog—it's a testament to modern web development practices.
-Here are the key technologies that power the site:

 - **React and JSX**
   The blog's front-end is built with React, leveraging the simplicity and flexibility of JSX for a seamless and dynamic user experience.